Autocar India

 Tesla only has one model on sale in India

-Tesla Model Y Supercharger Navi MumbaiThe Navi Mumbai outlet includes four Superchargers and four Destination Chargers
+Tesla Model Y Supercharger Navi MumbaiThe Navi Mumbai outlet has four Superchargers and four Destination Chargers.

 The Tesla line-up in India is currently limited to the Model Y, which is available in Standard and Long Range variants.
-The company is likely considering further expanding its portfolio in the country, though there is no official claim on future Tesla models for the Indian market.
-As for the price of the Tesla Model Y, it ranges between Rs 59.89 lakh and Rs 67.89 lakh (ex-showroom).
-Customers can pay an additional Rs 6 lakh for the Full Self-Driving (FSD) package which, as the name suggests, makes the EV capable of driving itself.
-However, this is a feature that will only be possible once Indian regulations allow autonomous driving.
+The company is likely considering further expanding its portfolio in the country, but there is no official confirmation on future models for our market.
+As for the Tesla Model Y’s price, it ranges between Rs 59.89 lakh and Rs 67.89 lakh (ex-showroom).
+Customers can pay an additional Rs 6 lakh for the Full Self-Driving (FSD) package, which, as the name suggests, makes the EV capable of driving itself.
+However, it is a feature that will only be possible once Indian regulations allow autonomous driving.

 CNG widens gap over diesel in FY2026